-5.10 Good design plays a critical role in raising the profile of Swindon.
+- 5.10 Good design plays a critical role in raising the profile of Swindon.
 This requires consideration of public realm, connections and architecture together, as advocated in good urban design principles and policy DE1.
 In effect this may be summarised as: good urban structure; strong; clear connections; and high quality urban grain.
 Good design may be achieved through well-designed public spaces to reinforce a sense of place and civic identity, along with those strong connecting routes that form the structure underpinning these spaces and finally high quality landmark buildings and architecture to create identity and variety.
-Care should also be taken to ensure that the Central Area's high quality older buildings are protected and enhanced to retain the inherent character and variety of built form.
+Care should also be taken to ensure that the Central Area's high quality older buildings are protected and enhanced to retain the inherent character and variety of built form. - 5.11 High quality architecture and sustainable forms of development is expected of all new buildings in the Central Area.
+Compact forms with mixed-uses encourage walking, cycling, public transport and boosts vitality in the built environment over time.
+New housing in the Central Area should make efficient use of land, be functional and employ good standards of internal space and amenity in order to attract more family accommodation and a balanced community over the long-term.
+Design will be assessed in respect of the requirements of Policy DE1.

-3 Communal Accommodation does not count against housing targets.
+26Communal Accommodation does not count against housing targets.